sfaa-39n/sfaa-39n/README.md

 - Log in to Plesk -> `Websites & Domains` -> `Click between domain or subdomain` -> `Dashboard` -> `SSL/TLS Certificates` -> `Install a free basic certificate provided by Let's Encrypt` -> `Install` -> `check all options` -> `Get it free`
 - follow the instructions

-**Once you have finished following the instructions provided, please try reloading your domain or subdomain, SSL should be installed.**
+**Once you have finished following the instructions provided, please try reloading your domain or subdomain, SSL should be installed**